field-demo/Platform/README.md

-# AMOS Field Interface - PWA Prototype
+# RigFlow - PWA Prototype

 Prototype for a mobile field interface that supports preventive maintenance inspection rounds.